 May only be used to account for non-N2O control unit parameters;

-May only be used to account for rare events that represent less than [percentage TBD]% of total emissions in a reporting period; and

 Methods must be conservative in nature and utilize actual flow, N2O concentration, and/or adipic acid production data from the project.

 An example of an appropriate alternative method would be to utilize conservative missing data substitution procedures programmed into the project’s Data Acquisition and Handling System (DAHS) for substituting N2O concentration and flow rate data to estimate N2O released during periods of bypass or venting.
 Here, quality assured N2O concentration and flow rate data representing conditions at the inlet to the control unit collected prior to the instance of venting/bypass would be used to determine a conservative volume of N2O released uncontrolled.